pelizal1/qbb2022-answers/week5/feedback_kw.md

 3. scale bedgraph files (4 different datasets, 0.25 each)

-* assuming this in the .sh script that isn't uploaded

 4. crop bedgraph files (4 different datasets, 0.25 each)

-* assuming this in the .sh script that isn't uploaded

 5. python script for plotting

-* great use of `glob` to read in the filenames
-* fantastic script overall

 6. 4 panel plot of read pile ups

-* Barplot?
-Would recommend using `plot` for the line and then `fill_between` to fill in the plotting area.
 * Nice use of the tick marks and tick mark labels so that we can see the different scales.
 Most would prefer using the same scale/max value for all four subplots.
+* I know from the code you used `plot()` for all of them, but from the figure itself, it looks like you only used `plot` for one of them?
+It's the only one with a line/curve.
+The rest look like really thin bars or a histogram
+* you can use the [fill_between matplotlib function](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.fill_between.html) to fill in the curves if you want

 7. motif finding sort intersected sox2 replicate narrow peak by 5th columm, keep first 300 lines, awk command for reformatting (0.33 each)